appsody/website/DEVELOPMENT.md

 **Note:** If you are developing remotely, use `http://<hostname>:PORT` instead of `http://localhost:PORT` as described in this doc.

 ## Contributing Documentation

-1. Add documentation to the `content/docs` directory.
+Any documentation needs to be added to the `content/docs` directory.
 This is where the documentation for [Appsody](https://appsody.dev/docs) is stored.
-2. Add any  images to the `content/docs/images` directory.
+Put any associated images in the `content/docs/images` directory.

 The documentation should follow the rough structure of the sidebar so that the docs are easy to find.
 The quick start guide, for example, is located in `content/docs/getting-started/quick-start`.